 - Know all fixed and variable costs associated with the security vehicle and add them up (have security officers use Silvertrac to record the variable costs in the field.)

 - Express the costs in a cost/use ratio – cents per mile

-The resulting data will reveal true vehicle productivity and allow you to measure whether or not your initiatives to increase efficiency are working.
+This type of analysis is the start to making real money on your mobile patrols.
+The data you get will reveal true vehicle productivity and allow you to measure whether or not your initiatives to increase efficiency in your security vehicles are working.

 Want more help effectively managing your security vehicles?
 Check out this webinar on the fundamentals of private security fleet management.